abra2627/century-list/README.md

 **abbie rastatter's century list**

-### currently completed **0** Items
+### currently completed **6** Items
 #### need proof for **0** items
-#### need to add **100** items
+#### need to add **0** items

-1.
+1. **get a job i can walk to**

 2. **graduate college**

-3. get married
-have a namesake
-send someone to college
-be a maid of honor
+3. **have a namesake**

 4. **take a cooking class**

-5. design & sew a swim suit (quilted?) sew my own set of linen sheets

-6. roast a whole pig
-grow my own food

-7. eat: mountain lion, squirrel

-8.

-9.

-10. travel to thirty countries

-11. visit turkey

-12. visit stonehenge
-see christ the redeemer in brasil go to carnival in brasil go to the end of the colorado river visit alcatraz walk in the redwood forest & see the oldest trees see the grand canyon go inside the NYSE take three international trips with my siblings take a road trip on route 66 attend an all black game spend christmas on a beach visit rastatt, germany visit sri lanka be in new orleans during mardi gras visit machu picchu see civil war cemeteries in the smoky mountains

-go kayaking
-ride a train (not a subway)
-climb ten fourteeners (1/10)
-drive entire length of colfax street (longest in USA) ride on the back of a motorcycle

-13. own a home

-14. own a rental property or second home flip a house pay cash for a car rescue a dog

-give a euology
-15. ride in a helicopter

-16. go to red rocks for the easter sunrise service

-take a sabbatical
-17. take a yoga class

-18. take an improv class

-19. take a dance class

-20.

-21. take a (temporary) vow of silence

-22.

-23.

-24.

-25.

-26.

-27.

-28. run a business

-29. read the major religious texts

-30. read a thousand books

-31. fill ten journals

-32. deliver a keynote

-33.

-34.

-35.

-36.

-37. float in a sensory deprivation tank

-38. beekeep

-39.

-40.

-41.

-42.

-43.

-44. send a care package overseas

-45. donate my hair

-46. sponsor three children in developing countries

-47. donate one hundred pints of blood

-48.

-49.

-50.

-51. get a job i can walk to

-52.

-53. manage a politcal campaign

-54.

-55. sit on a jury

-56.

-57. go to reiki

-58. shoot a bow & arrow

-59. swim in the great barrier reef

-60. visit easter island

-61. walk through the taj mahal

-62. see the terra cotta soldiers

-63. make a podcast

-64. visit all fifty states & d.c.

-65. develop the ability to memorize a deck of cards

-66. step foot on six continents

-67. float in the dead sea

-68.

-69. host a murder mystery dinner party

-70. teach a class

-71. write a book

-72. get something published

-73. experience pregnancy

-74. see the northern lights

-75. hike the colorado trail

-76. put green burial in my funeral plan / will

-77. go skydiving

-78. ride in a hot air ballon

-79. walk on the great wall of china

-80. host a five course dinner party

-81. brew my own kombucha

-82. coordinate a wedding (not my own)

-83. go to a film festival

-84. design a typeface

-85. perform stand up comedy

-86. become a member of an executive team

-87. go to cedar point

-88. stand on a black sand beach

-89. go mountain biking

-90. plant one hundred trees

-91.

-92.

-93.

-94.

-95. master the art of the stick shift

-96. develop a magic trick routine

-97. get hypnotized

-98. participate in ramadan

-99.

-100.
+5. **teach a class**

+6. **float in the dead sea**

+7. get married

+8. send someone to college

+9. be a maid of honor

+10. experience pregnancy

+11.coordinate a wedding (not my own)

+12. participate in a green burial

+13. design & sew a swim suit (quilted?)

+14. sew my own set of linen sheets

+15. make a podcast

+16. design a typeface

+17. roast a whole pig

+18. grow my own food

+19. beekeep

+20. brew my own kombucha

+21. host a five course dinner party

+22. host a murder mystery dinner party

+23. plant one hundred trees

+24. eat: mountain lion, squirrel

+25. travel to thirty countries

+26. visit all fifty states & d.c.

+27. take three international trips with my siblings

+28. step foot on six continents

+29. visit turkey

+30. visit stonehenge

+31. see christ the redeemer in brasil

+32. go to carnival in brasil

+33. go to the end of the colorado river

+34. visit alcatraz

+35. walk in the redwood forest & see the oldest trees

+36. see the grand canyon

+37. take a road trip on route 66

+38. attend an all black game

+39. spend christmas on a beach

+40. visit rastatt, germany

+41. visit sri lanka

+42. be in new orleans during mardi gras

+43. visit machu picchu

+44. see civil war cemeteries in the smoky mountains

+45. visit easter island

+46. walk through the taj mahal

+47. swim in the great barrier reef

+48. see the terra cotta soldiers

+49. see the northern lights

+50. go inside the NYSE

+51. stand on a black sand beach

+52. walk on the great wall of china

+53. go to cedar point

+54. go kayaking

+55. ride a train (not a subway)

+56. ride in a hot air ballon

+57. drive entire length of colfax street (longest in USA)

+58. ride on the back of a motorcycle

+59. go skydiving

+60. ride in a helicopter

+61. master the art of the stick shift

+62. go mountain biking

+63. climb ten fourteeners (1/10)

+64. hike the colorado trail

+65. shoot a bow & arrow

+66. camp in the winter

+67. own a home

+68. own a rental property or second home

+69. flip a house

+70. pay cash for a car

+71. rescue a dog

+72. go to red rocks for the easter sunrise service

+73. participate in ramadan

+74. take a sabbatical

+75. take a yoga class

+76. take an improv class

+77. take a dance class

+78. perform stand up comedy

+79. go to a film festival

+80. take a (temporary) vow of silence

+81. get hypnotized

+82. go to reiki

+83. develop a magic trick routine

+84. read the major religious texts

+85. read a thousand books

+86. fill ten journals

+87. deliver a keynote

+88. write a book

+89. give a euology

+90. get something published

+91. become a member of an executive team

+92. run a business

+93. manage a politcal campaign

+94. sit on a jury

+95. develop the ability to memorize a deck of cards

+96. float in a sensory deprivation tank

+97. send a care package overseas

+98. donate my hair

+99. sponsor three children in developing countries

+100. donate one hundred pints of blood